Rethinking The Uniformity Metric in Self-Supervised Learning: Background

-The use of asymmetric model architecture represents another approach to combat constant collapse.
+\paragraph{Asymmetric Model Architecture} The use of asymmetric model architecture represents another strategy to combat constant collapse.
 One plausible explanation for its effectiveness is that such an asymmetric design encourages encoding more information~\citep {Grill2020BootstrapYO}.
 To maintain this asymmetry, BYOL~\citep{Grill2020BootstrapYO} introduces the concept of using an additional predictor in one branch of the Siamese network while employing momentum updates and stop-gradient operators in the other branch.
 DINO~\citep{Caron2021EmergingPI}, takes this asymmetry a step further by applying it to two encoders, distilling knowledge from the momentum encoder into the other one~\citep{Hinton2015DistillingTK}.
-SimSiam~\citep{Chen2021ExploringSS} removes the momentum update from BYOL, and illustrates that the momentum update may not be essential in preventing collapse.
-In contrast, Mirror-SimSiam~\citep{Zhang2022HowDS} swaps the stop-gradient operator to the other branch.
-Its failure challenges the assertion made in SimSiam~\citep{Chen2021ExploringSS} that the stop-gradient operator is the key component for preventing constant collapse.
-Theoretically, \citet{Tian2021UnderstandingSL} provides an examination to elucidate why an asymmetric model architecture can effectively avoid constant collapse.
+SimSiam~\citep{Chen2021ExploringSS} removes the momentum update from BYOL, and shows that the momentum update may not be essential in preventing constant collapse.
+However, Mirror-SimSiam~\citep{Zhang2022HowDS} swaps the stop-gradient operator to the other branch.
+Its failure challenges the assertion made in SimSiam~\citep{Chen2021ExploringSS} that the stop-gradient operator is the key component for preventing constant collapse. \citet{Tian2021UnderstandingSL} provides a theoretical examination to elucidate why an asymmetric model architecture can effectively avoid constant collapse.